apyle/StatInfer_PeerAssessment2/PA2.md

 ```

 For our first test, we will see if there is a difference in delivery method at the
 0.5 mg daily dosage.
+The t-test above tests the null hypothesis, that the means
+for both delivery methods are the same with a 95% confidence level.
+In order for us
+to reject the hypothesis in favor of the alternative hypothesis the confidence
+interval must include the number zero.
+For this test, the range is 1.77
-Based on our test above, we find the p-value of the test is
+to 8.73.
+Based on these test results, we can say with a
-0.0053 which suggests there is high likelihood that the means
+high likelihood that the means are different.
-are different.

 ```r